Illustration of satellite VENµS © IDE/SARIAN Robin, 2015

 The detailed geometric modelling of a satellite sensor, which consists in modelling the path of the light from the Earth to the sensor, is a prerequisite for obtaining the most accurate geolocation of the pixels in an image.
 The main objective is to correct the data in order to make them usable for further specific processing (fusion with another georeferenced data, cartography, GIS etc.)

-Sensor geometry is strong expertise mainly applied to satellite imagery, but also to images acquired by airplane or UAV.
+Sensor geometry is a strong expertise mainly applied to satellite imagery, but also to images acquired by airplane or UAV.
 In addition to the initial geometric modelling, we develop algorithms that optimise the acquisition parameters through image registration when they are inaccurate, and we operate these models in applications such as ortho-rectification, 3D reconstruction, etc…

 We are now alo using deep learning with the objective of performing tasks that previously required development of complex algorithms.
 Deep learning is now moving out of its theoretical and R&D dimension to find operational applications.